exercism/docs/anatomy/tracks/config-json.md

 - `icon`: the icon to show for the feature.
 The following icons can be used:
   - TODO: list icons

-At most 6 key features can be specified.
+Exactly 6 key features must be specified.

 Example: